UofA-HEAG/HEAG-Introduction/python/README.md

 # Jupyter Notebooks

 The examples in this folder are so-called ipython notebooks (.ipynb).
 They can be viewed here, but you can also download them and use them intereactively.
 They are very useful for developing code and learning new tools.
-_(Add comment to the use of scripts.)_
+_(TODO: Add comment to the use of scripts.)_

 #### Start a Notebook